ethereum-optimism/design-docs/security/fma-generic-contracts.md

   Alternatively, we could detect it from monitoring or user reports that something seems off/incorrect.

 - **Recovery Path(s):**
-  Deploy new implementation with a fixed storage layout and write new values to storage.
+  Deploy new implementation with a corrected storage layout and write correct values to storage.
   Requires an upgrade.